cloudbank-project/az-serverless-tutorial/content/nosql/_index.md

 ```

-Now if we open the `periodic-table.csv` file from the files bar on the left, we should see a bunch of raw elemental data:
+When we open the `periodic-table.csv` file from the files bar on the left: We should see a bunch of element data...

 ![](./img/vm-csv.png)

 Let's load it into our database!

-## Installing Python requirements
+## Installing Python modules

+As noted we now create a Python virtual environment ("venv") as a localized context for our database work.
+We
-First, let's create a Python virtual environment ("venv") inside of which we'll install the various Python libraries we'll be using.
+will then jump into this environment to install the various Python libraries we need.
+This environment
+business is an organizational practice: If we have multiple projects to work on, setting up each project
+with its own respective environment helps avoid a "kitchen sink" approach where we have a global
+environment with lots and lots of libraries installed.
+Not too surprising: The kitchen sink approach
+can lead to library mutual incompatibilities or work; which means time lost to debug.
+Avoiding this by
+setting up specialized environments can be seen as an example of compartmentalization of resources.
+This
+is considered to be a best practice in research software engineering.

-Start by running this command to create it:
+Start by running this command to create a new environment:

 ```bash